 Deanna Foong is a Research and Policy Advocate.
-Deanna’s work at CUAC is focused on policy and regulatory responses in relation to the energy retail market.
-Deanna is a qualified lawyer who holds Masters qualifications in Law and Conflict Resolution.
+Deanna’s work at CUAC is focused on policy and regulatory responses in relation to the energy retail market and water.
+Deanna is a qualified lawyer who holds a LL.B.
+(Hons) from the University of Hull (U.K.), a LL.M. in International Law from the National University of Singapore, a LL.M. and a Master of Conflict Resolution both from La Trobe University.
 Deanna has experience working for the Law Reform Committee of the Victorian Parliament, the Energy and Water Ombudsman of Victoria and the Dispute Settlement Centre of Victoria.

 Karl Barratt is the EnergyInfoHub Community Participation Coordinator.
 He has extensive experience in providing programs that support low income households to gain control and confidence in managing their energy bills.
 Karl has worked for many years in the community sector as Program Manager of Energy Services at Kildonan UnitingCare and has also worked as an Energy Advisor, Sustainability Assessor and Environmental Consultant.
 He has a Bachelor of Social Science (Environment) and a Diploma of Community Services (Financial Counselling).